Non-perturbative Analysis of Various Mass Generation by Gluonic Dressing Effect with the Schwinger-Dyson Formalism in QCD

 with an infrared regularization of a simple cut at $p_{\rm IR}\simeq 640$ MeV which leads to $\ln(p_{\rm IR}^2/\Lambda_{\rm QCD}^2)=1/2$, and the QCD scale parameter $\Lambda_{\rm QCD}=500$ MeV~\cite{Higashijima1984,Aoki1990,Yamanaka2013}.
+The subscript $E$, such as $p_E$, denotes the value in Euclidean space.
 The infrared regularization has been introduced to avoid the divergent pole at $p=\Lambda_{\rm QCD}$.
-The scale parameter $\Lambda_{\rm QCD}$ is chosen to reproduce chiral properties for quarks in the SD formalism with the Higashijima-Miransky approximation in the Landau gauge (see Eqs. \eqref{eq:fpi}--\eqref{eq:rchiral}), while the ordinary QCD scale parameter is around $\Lambda_{\rm QCD}\sim 200-300$ MeV.
 The behavior of the coupling is shown in Fig.~\ref{fig:coupling} in the Euclidean space.
-We will show all the figures are in the Euclidean space, except for the figures~\ref{fig:sd_q}, \ref{fig:diquark}, \ref{fig:sd_d} and \ref{fig:mass}.
-In the Landau gauge, the gluon propagator is written as
+All the figures for the numerical results will be in the Euclidean space.